danisolation/danisolation/README.md

 A passionate Frontend and Backend developer from Vietnam
 --------------------------------------------------------

-I am a passionate Frontend and Backend programmer with a strong focus on creating efficient and innovative solutions.
+I am a passionate Software Developer with a strong focus on creating efficient and innovative solutions.
 I specialize in JavaScript (including React library, NodeJS, NestJS, NextJS) and ASP.NET.

 * 🖥️  See my portfolio at [MyPortfolio](https://danisolation-portfolio.vercel.app/)
 * ✉️  You can contact me at [tranquocdungb4@gmail.com](mailto:tranquocdungb4@gmail.com)